GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-a-channel.md

 }
 ```
 Usually, you use `ChannelListController` to observe changes to unread counts, since it's displayed in the Channel List next to channel name.
-For info about handling Channel List, see [here](./working-with-channel-list.md).

 ## Getting a Model Directly from ChannelController